mpapierski/edux/README.md

 I often forget about my courses so I wrote this little tool to notify me about new announcements.

+**WARNING**

+You still have to do your homework.
+Seriously.
+This script just saves you from checking new stuff on `edux` (and you usually forget to do this).

 # Config

 ## EDUX_USERNAME